Stewart A. Weaver

-Over the years, my work has ranged over various subjects in modern political and cultural history.
-My first two books--"John Fielden and the Politics of Popular Radicalism" and "The Hammonds: A Marriage in History"--grew out of my interests in British industrial and labor history, political reform, and twentieth-century British liberalism.
-Lately my interests have turned toward environmental history, specifically the cultural history of nature, land, and landscapes.
-In collaboration with Maurice Isserman (UR PhD 1979), I recently completed "Fallen Giants," a comprehensive history of Himalayan exploration and mountaineering that won the National Outdoor Book Award.
-I am currently at work on a short history of exploration for Oxford University Press.
-I teach surveys of British, Irish, and South Asian history and seminars on Environmental History and the History of Exploration.
+Over the years my work has ranged over various subjects in modern political and cultural history.
+My first two books grew out of my interests in British industrial and labor history, political reform, and twentieth century British liberalism.
+Lately my interests have turned toward environmental and natural history and the history of exploration.
+In collaboration with Maurice Isserman (UR PhD 1979) I wrote a comprehensive history of Himalayan exploration and mountaineering that won the National Outdoor Book Award.
+I then wrote a short history of exploration for Oxford University Press.
+I am currently completing a book about earth science and exploration in the age of sail.
+Together with Professor Tatyana Bakhmetyeva, I have been working on a Carnegie Corporation-funded project on glaciers and adaptation to climate change in the Himalayan region of Ladakh, India.

 Courses Offered (subject to change)

-- HIS 225 The First World War, Syllabus
+- HIST 225: The First World War, Syllabus

 - Exploration: A Very Short Introduction (2015)